Sandeep-Bansal1/Diabetes_Project/README.md

 #  <div align="center"> ![alt text](https://github.com/Sandeep-Bansal1/Diabetes_Project/blob/main/ROC%20curve.png?raw=true)
 ---
 ## Limitations and Future work:
+  - According to the article "Early onset type 2 diabetes: risk factors, clinical impact and management" Author Emma Wilmot indicates that to determine prognosis of patients with diabetes its important to catch it at an early stage.
+If patients are young adults typically between 18-30 years old, patients are likely to have Type 1 Diabetes, patients over the age of 40 are more likely to be diagnosed with Type-II-Diabetes.Therefore the primary limitation in this dataset is the lack of age of these individuals in the dataset.
+If provided with the age we would be able to further our analysis between Type I and Type II diabetes.
+  In future analysis I would add more features.
+I would add age of individuals, and I would add a feature indicating whether the patient is a male or female.
+These two features would provide us insight into whether diabetes is moreso found in male or female, and in which age group.
+Lastly, I would utilize other machine learning models to investigate whether we would be able to produce a more effective model.
 ---
 ## Conclusion and summary:
+  - Logistic regression is a regression algorithm which can be used for performing classification problems.
+It calculates the probability that a given value belongs to a specific class.
+In this particular study we utilized the diabetes dataset to determine whether the features could accuratly predict whether a patient would have diabates.
+After modeling our data we were able to produce convincing results that the features in this dataset do in fact increase the odds and the probability of a patient being diagnosed with diabetes.

 ---
 ## References and contributions: